 DISRUPTIVE BUSINESS MODELS

 The general hospital is not a viable business model.
 In the absence of an array of cross-subsidies, restraints on competition, and philanthropic life support, most of them would collapse.
-The value proposition of general hospitals, which is to diagnose and treat any disorder that anyone might bring through their doors, has caused ...
+The value proposition of general hospitals, which is to diagnose and treat any disorder that anyone might bring through their doors, has ...